What are Smart Lockers?

 - Industry-Trusted: Lowe’s selected Parcel Pending as their exclusive locker solution provider for all 1,700 stores.
 Learn more about the partnership by checking out the press release here.

+In an effort to create more secure access control systems, many businesses are able to benefit from a smart locker solution – both in terms of their operation and cost.
 The use of smart lockers in retail environments, including grocery retail, offers significant advantages for both consumers and retailers.
 Customers appreciate smart lockers because the entire process is convenient and accessible from end-to-end; they can quite literally click and collect.
 The customer no longer needs to interact with store staff or wait in a crowded line to retrieve their order for package pickup.
 This allows a customer to quickly stop into a retail location and retrieve their package at a time when it’s convenient for them, creating greater customer satisfaction overall.

 For retailers, the main benefit of a smart locker system is the data it provides.
 A smart locker system provides real-time analytics for each stage of order fulfillment, from the moment an order is placed in the lockers to the moment it’s picked up by the customer.
 This gives retailers access to data on a scale that simply can’t be matched by standard BOPIS services, including real-time inventory tracking.
 Intelligent locker systems also integrate easily with existing order management software programs and applications, ensuring that retailers can quickly and easily augment their in-store pickup services with smart locker capabilities.